Paris and London Expanding Miles of New Subway Tracks

 The card costs only 2€, and each traveler must have their own; a card cannot be shared.
-The incentive behind the card is to reduce waste with the paper tickets and make an easier and more efficient travel.
+The incentive behind the card is to reduce waste with paper tickets and make an easier and more efficient travel.

-RATP, the public-transportation network of Paris, has a website that displays maps, routes for the subways, timetables, and valuable information regarding Paris.
+RATP, the public transportation network of Paris, has a website that displays maps, routes for the subways, timetables, and valuable information regarding Paris.

 The website is easy to access and asks you to put in your current location, and where you are traveling to.

-Downloading the Paris Metro map is also helpful when planning routes.
+The Paris Metro map is also helpful when planning routes.
 The map includes an easy depiction of the lines, stations, and interchanges for passengers.
 Having the map on your phone makes it less of a hassle when trying to navigate your route.